VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-09-13-stride-community-toolkit-preview-code-only-feature-basics.md

 The previous comments have been streamlined to keep the code clean and focused🧹.
 Also, make sure you can see your console output to see the results of the mouse interactions.

-You can replace the whole code with the following:
+You can replace the entire code with the following, or refer to the comments labelled `// This was added` to see the specific changes.

 ```csharp
 using Stride.CommunityToolkit.Engine;